 When you write a CV, it’s tempting to include every role you’ve had.

-If you are applying for a role in a certain sector and you have been working in that industry, or in a similar one, for several years, then you don’t need to list previous unrelated jobs.
+If you are applying for a role in a certain sector and you have been working in that industry for several years, then you don’t need to list previous unrelated jobs.
 For example, unless you are explaining a gap in your CV, there is no need to mention that you once worked as a waiter if you are applying for a job in IT and you have been an IT professional for 10 years.

 However, if you are applying for a graduate job or internship, you may not have experience in a specific industry or role.
 This shouldn’t discourage you from applying, as every job enables you to pick up transferable skills that companies will be on the lookout for.